Earlier this week the Romanian media made a sensational announcement: medicinal marijuana was about to be legalised.

 We called Sorin Oprea, the director of Romania’s National Drug Agency, known by its acronym ANA (Agentia Nationala Antidrog).
 Mr Oprea told me “there is no change to the law, or proposed change, regarding the use of marijuana for medical purposes, and not one medicine containing cannabis extracts has been approved for pharmaceutical use in Romania.”

 Then we called another government agency just to be on the safe side.
 My colleague spoke to Anca Crupariu, the press representative at the National Agency for Medicine, and this is what she said:

-“In the EU there is only one medicine that is made with cannabis extracts: the mouthspray painkiller SATIVEX.
-This medicine has been been authorised by the EU, is in use in several member states and could be authorised in Romania if the producer requests it.
+“In the EU there is only one medicine that is made with cannabis extracts: the mouth spray painkiller SATIVEX.
+This medicine has been authorised by the EU, is in use in several member states and could be authorised in Romania if the producer requests it.
 But we have not been contacted by the producer of SATIVEX.”

-“Newspapers are incredibly short staffed these days,” he explained, “often there is only one or two journalists doing the job that many more would have done in the past.
-As a result what they often end up doing is just copying news articles from other media websites.
-With the speed at which stories are proliferated and copied online, a mistake by one journalist can snowball into inaccurate coverage very quckly.”
+“Newspapers are incredibly short-staffed these days,” he explained, “often there are only one or two journalists doing the job that many more would have done in the past.
+As a result, what they often end up doing is just copying news articles from other media websites.
+With the speed at which stories are proliferated and copied online, a mistake by one journalist can snowball into inaccurate coverage very quickly.”

-Last thing we did was to issue a press release for the Romanian media setting the record straight.
-The press release was picked up by a lot of media channels, including a TV station which is an arch rival of ProTV.
+The last thing we did was to issue a press release for the Romanian media setting the record straight.
+The press release was picked up by a lot of media channels, including a TV station that is an arch-rival of ProTV.